hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 4. Object Operations (Swift) service
 5. HP StoreVirtual VSA (for KVM only)

-All ansible commands must be run in the SSH session setup that has (ansbile) in the command prompt.
+All Ansible commands must be run in the SSH session setup that has `ansible` in the command prompt.
 Validation techniques may be run from any seed SSH session.

 Run through the appropriate commands below for this order.